orrelln/CS444/project4/proj-plan.md

 The threshold can be set high to deal with fragmentation.

+This algorithm will be implemented within slob_alloc/slob_free

 ---

-### Comparing efficiency between First-Fit and Best-Fit Algorithms
+#### Comparing efficiency between First-Fit and Best-Fit Algorithms

 In order to compare efficiency between our two algorithms we will need to compile and test the original slob.c and our best-fit slob.c algorithms onto separate VMs.